DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 Beyond trying to get you to the right page, my 404 page also has a style tag with `display: block` and the `contenteditable` attribute, which allows one to write their own CSS that'll apply to the page.
 It's a lot of fun and a bit of an Easter egg for people who get lost.

-### Dynamic Timezone Display
+### Dynamic Time Zone Display

-All times on this site are provided in UTC, but using [some client-side JavaScript](/assets/scripts/timezone-adjuster.js), times are altered to be in the user's chosen timezone as set by their browser/OS.
+All times on this site are provided in UTC, but using [some client-side JavaScript](/assets/scripts/timezone-adjuster.js), times are altered to be in the user's chosen time zone as set by their browser/OS.

-I'm personally of the opinion that timezones are a bit dumb altogether and that we'd be best off just settling on UTC across the world.
+I'm personally of the opinion that time zones are a bit dumb altogether and that we'd be best off just settling on UTC across the world.
 For that matter, daylight saving time should also be done away with.

 ### Optimising Assets